zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNA_to_cDNA/RNA_to_cDNA.md

-# Total Parasite RNA to cDNA Synthesis
+# Total Nematode RNA to cDNA Synthesis

-**General Note**: Thermo Fisher Scientific SuperScript™ III First-Strand Synthesis System will be used and followed to generate cDNA from total parasite RNA.
-A description of this protocol is below.
+## Materials

+  - SuperScript™ III First-Strand Synthesis Kit (Invitrogen #18080051)

-## Methods
+## Protocol

+*Note:* Follow the kit protocol, with minor modifications that include the mixing of Oligo dT and Random Hexamer primers.

 1. Mix and centrifuge each component of the SuperScript III kit (-20°C Stag-moose).